lanagarmire/SSrGE/README.md

 path = cross_val.regularization_path('alpha',  [0.01, 0.1, 0.2])
 ```

-* Extract SNV and GE matrices from RNA-seq dataset:
+## Extract SNV and GE matrices from RNA-seq dataset:
+   Starting from .sra files, one can:
+   * first download .sra files directly from NCBI .soft files using our custom package : [download_ncbi_sra](https://github.com/lanagarmire/download_ncbi_sra.git)
+   * Then, infer eeSNVs using our SNV calling package : [SNV_calling](https://github.com/lanagarmire/SNV_calling.git)
+   * Finally, define the folder locations of the different required inputs:
+   ** .soft file
+   ** .gtf file
+   ** expression matrices folder (same format than output of FeatureCount softwaqre)
+   ** vcf folder
-  * *once all the variables of the project are defined* into the config file (config.py), perform the test:
+   *once all the variables of the project are defined* into the config file (config.py), perform the test:

 ```bash
   python test/test_dataset.py -v